Growing an email list is a lot like raising a child.

 I’m sure you know that your website should be responsive.
 It’s good for SEO and the user experience.

-And since 80% of web users have a smartphone and 91% say content is important to them, you’ve probably noticed that a substantial portion of your traffic (in some cases, the majority) come from mobile devices.
+And since 80% of web users have a smartphone, you’ve probably noticed that a substantial portion of your traffic (in some cases, the majority) come from mobile devices.

 But many content creators neglect to optimize their forms for mobile devices.
 I’ve done it myself.
 We craft beautiful forms in a list building tool, but forget to confirm their look and function on a mobile device.